AuroreNoire0/LogRegApp/README.md

 # LogRegApp

-Application to register and login users, created as task during the internship.
+Application to register, log in and manage users.
+Created as task during the internship.

 https://logregapp-mern.herokuapp.com/